 • Upon request, the University may disclose education records without consent to officials of another school in which a student seeks or intends to enroll.

 • Students may ask the University to amend a record that they believe is inaccurate or misleading.
-They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+They should write the University official responsible for the record, clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.
 If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedure will be provided to the student when notified of the right to a hearing.

 • The right to file with the U. S. Department of Education a complaint concerning alleged failures by the University to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: